Kerrege History, Family Crest & Coats of Arms

 Another 34 words (2 lines of text) are included under the topic Early Kerrege Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Kerrege family to Ireland
+Migration of the Kerrege family

-of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
+To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Kerrege were among those contributors: John Kerridge, who was living in Haldimand County, Ontario in 1877; and Frederick John Kerridge, who was on record in Minneapolis in 1875.

 - ^ Guppy, Henry Brougham, Homes of Family Names in Great Britain.
 1890.
 Print.